JRHB314/UnityWorkshop/Part_1_Walk_Animation.md

 <br>
 Going to the animations folder, there should be a new animation controller.
 Double click it to open up the Animator view.
 Drag the tab next to the animation tab (in the central section). <br>
 <br>
 Later, we will have a script to detect when the player is moving up, right, left, or down, and adjust the animation accordingly.
-For the moment, let’s just get the four clips to loop.<br>
+For the moment, let’s just get the four walking clips to loop.
+We won't worry about the facing animations yet, either. <br>
 <br>
-All four animations should be visible as bubbles on the screen.
+All animations should be visible as bubbles on the screen.
 (Zoom out if you don’t see them all.)
 Right now, however, only one is connected to our entry point.<br>
-I recommend moving the four bubbles so walkBack is near the top, walkRight is near the right, walkFront is near the bottom, and walkLeft is near the left. <br>
+I recommend moving the four walking bubbles so walkBack is near the top, walkRight is near the right, walkFront is near the bottom, and walkLeft is near the left. <br>
 <br>
 Right click on walkBack and hit `Make Transition`.
 An arrow will be created, and follow your mouse as you move.<br>
 Hover over walkRight and click it to connect the transition to it. <br>